w3c/tocc/management/Framework.md

 This viewpoint does not attempt to frame the following stakeholder
 concerns:

--   What operations can be supported for each data element or class?
+-   What operations can be supported for each data element or class? `CP: how is this related to the "functions" mentioned above?`
 -   How is data accessed/exchanged with internal and external systems?
 -   How are access control rights are maintained (e.g., removing rights for a terminated employee)?